faasm/tless/workflows/ml-training/README.md

 In this workflow we train a random forest model using the MNIST 10k dataset.

-> [WARNING!]
-There is currently a strange bug in SGX's malloc that is giving
-> an overflow with the 10k dataset, so we use a subset (2k dataset).

 ## Run the Workflow (Faasm)

 First, upload the images: